May pleads for Brexit deal she can sell at home

-BRUSSELS: In an apparently symbolic move Theresa May walked into the summit room flanked by both Angela Merkel and Emmanuel Macron

-British Prime Minister Theresa May pressed EU leaders Thursday for a Brexit deal she can “defend” at home as her counterparts said at a summit in Brussels that there were encouraging signs of progress in the talks.
+BRUSSELS: British Prime Minister Theresa May pressed EU leaders on Thursday (Friday in Manila) for a Brexit deal she can “defend” at home as her counterparts said at a summit in Brussels that there were encouraging signs of progress in the talks.

 May appealed for “urgent” movement at a summit dinner, the night before her 27 counterparts were set to decide that there had not been enough progress on divorce issues to open trade discussions until at least December.